neurohackweek/nhw2017/README.md

 ### Sunday (9/3)

+*Arrival and check in*.
+All participants and instructors will be staying in the Lander Hall dorm adjacent to the main UW campus (the full address is Lander Hall, 1201 NE Campus Pkwy, Seattle, WA 98105).
+To get to Lander from the SeaTac Airport, you have two main options:

+  * The cheaper and slower way is via public transportation, which will take about an hour.
+From the arrival area, follow signs that say "to Link light rail".
+You'll walk 5 - 10 minutes to the SeaTac Link stop.
+There, buy a one-way ticket to the University of Washington stop (which is the last stop in the direction of downtown), which will cost $3.25.
+When you get to the UW Station (do *not* get off at University Station, which is downtown and not at the University of Washington!), exit the station and walk approximately 15 minutes to Lander Hall (you can also take one of several buses if you have large bags, but it won't save you much time, and the walk is quite pleasant if you cut through campus).
+A more detailed Google Maps map can be found [here](https://www.google.com/maps/dir/SeaTac%2FAirport+Station,+SeaTac,+WA/Lander+Hall,+1201+NE+Campus+Pkwy,+Seattle,+WA+98105/@47.5532447,-122.4461306,11z/data=!3m1!4b1!4m13!4m12!1m5!1m1!1s0x54905cabf91882db:0xa011402986a720f!2m2!1d-122.2970307!2d47.445348!1m5!1m1!1s0x549014f3ba755af3:0x942b03c21f9cc45e!2m2!1d-122.3148976!2d47.655826).

+  * Alternatively, you can take a taxi or ride-share directly from the arrival area at the airport to Lander Hall.
+Barring serious traffic (unlikely on a Sunday), the ride should take 20 - 25 minutes, and will probably cost around $35-$50.

-Arrival and check in.
-You can check into the dorms at Lander Hall at any time on Sunday, September 3rd.
-You will receive a room key as well as a dining card that will grant you access to the dining hall in Lander for breakfast and lunch all week (you are responsible for your own dinner on Tuesday, Wednesday and Thursday).
-Please be sure to check out by 11 am on Saturday, September 9th.
+You can check into your room at Lander Hall at any time after 2 pm on Sunday, September 3rd (though your room may be available earlier, and you can temporarily store your bags at the reception if it isn't).
+Upon check-in, you will receive a room key as well as a conference card that will grant you access to the dining hall in Lander for breakfast and lunch all week (you are responsible for your own dinner on Tuesday, Wednesday and Thursday).
+Please be sure to check out by 11 am on Saturday, September 9th (you can store your luggage at the desk for the day if you'd like).

 ### Monday (9/4)